mirage/irmin.org/data/tutorial/backend.md

 This section illustrates how to write a custom storage backend for Irmin using a simplified implementation of [irmin-redis](https://github.com/zshipko/irmin-redis) as an example. `irmin-redis` uses a Redis server to store Irmin data.

 Unlike writing a [custom datatype](Contents.html), there is not a tidy way of doing this.
-A backend is built from a number of lower level stores, where each store implements some of the operations provided by a backend.
-Each lower level store must fulfill certain criteria as defined by [Irmin.CONTENT_ADDRESSABLE_STORE_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-CONTENT_ADDRESSABLE_STORE_MAKER/index.html), [Irmin.ATOMIC_WRITE_STORE_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-ATOMIC_WRITE_STORE_MAKER/index.html), [Irmin.S_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-S_MAKER/index.html), and [Irmin.KV_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-KV_MAKER/index.html).
-These module types define interfaces for functors that create stores.
-For example, a `KV_MAKER` defines a module that takes an `Irmin.Contents.S` as a parameter and returns a module of type `Irmin.KV`.
+A backend is built from a number of lower level stores, where each store implements some of the operations needed by the backend.
+In this example we instantiate functors of type [Irmin.CONTENT_ADDRESSABLE_STORE_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-CONTENT_ADDRESSABLE_STORE_MAKER/index.html) (for the block store) and [Irmin.ATOMIC_WRITE_STORE_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-ATOMIC_WRITE_STORE_MAKER/index.html) (for the tag store).
+The two are used in creating a module of type [Irmin.S_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-S_MAKER/index.html), which is in turn used in a functor of type [Irmin.KV_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-KV_MAKER/index.html).

 ## Redis client